- Cybersecurity Fundamentals

 Check out this guide to coding for cybersecurity to see a discussion of the pros and cons of various programming languages.

-Getting started is always the hardest part, and, once you understand one part of cybersecurity, other parts become easier to learn.
+Getting started is always the hardest part, and once you understand one part of cybersecurity, other parts become easier to learn.

-Everything in cybersecurity is interconnected, and a solid grasp of the fundamentals will make understanding the latest big-name vulnerability and how to exploit or patch it much much easier.
+Everything in cybersecurity is interconnected, and a solid grasp of the fundamentals will make understanding the latest big-name vulnerability and how to exploit or patch it much easier.

 Sources and further reading